 What is internal communication?

-The exchange of information, ideas, documents, and messages within an organization between employees, departments, and management refers to internal communication.
+Internal communication refers to the exchange of information, ideas, documents, and messages within an organization between employees, departments, and management to support daily operations and long-term business goals.

 Internal communication can be done through face-to-face interactions, emails, phone calls, meetings, or a collaboration platform.
 It plays a vital role in communicating important updates, sharing knowledge, coordinating tasks, and team building in the workplace.